Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy: Pinsker type inequalities for

 Hence the claim (\ref{rhavf}) with $\varkappa_{\alpha}=2$ follows. $\blacksquare$

-For probability distributions, the lower continuity bound (\ref{rhavf}) is rewritten with the classical trace distance $\tau=D(P,Q)$.
+For probability distributions, the lower bound (\ref{rhavf}) is rewritten with the classical trace distance $\tau=D(P,Q)$.
 Expanding the function $g(\tau/\theta)$ into power series, we obtain a family of lower bounds of the Pinsker type.
-Due to the binomial theorem, we actually have
+Namely, we have the bound

-For all $n$, the coefficient $\binom{1/2}{n}(-1)^{n+1}$ is positive.
-So, any partial sum of the series (\ref{exbn}) provides a lower continuity bound.
-In particular, for normalized density operators we have a quadratic bound